Chambers and Partners

 Matt’s product liability work has included defending manufacturers of masks and respirators, numerous pharmaceutical and medical device manufacturers, makers of electrical products, and several companies alleged to have made asbestos-containing products.
 Matt tried to complete defense verdict and defended on appeal a significant product case resulting from a large fire in historic downtown Park City, Utah.

 Matt’s background in energy litigation has made him a frequent courtroom advocate in the growing field of wildfire litigation.
 Matt has been lead litigation counsel or has acted as a consultant to utilities, investor groups, landowners and lessees pertaining to the Camp Fire, the Solimar Fire, the Woodhollow Fire, the Maria Fire, and the Canal Fire, among others.
-The Woodhollow Fire case, when filed, was one of the largest cases in Utah with over 600 plaintiffs.
-In that dispute, Matt and his team took 16 cases to verdict through a unique Federal arbitration program, after which the remaining cases were settled.
+The consolidated Woodhollow Fire case was one of the largest cases in the Intermountain West with over 600 plaintiffs.
+In that dispute, Matt and his team took 16 individual cases to verdict through a unique Federal arbitration program, after which the remaining cases settled.

-Based upon this field of work, Matt was invited to join the faculty at the S.J.
-Quinney College of Law at the University of Utah as an adjunct, where he teaches a portfolio course each spring on energy law.
+In 2021, Matt was invited to join the faculty at the S.J.
+Quinney College of Law at the University of Utah as an adjunct professor.
+He also serves on the Board of Governors for the Salt Lake Chamber.

 - In re Jordan School District – Arbitration to divide assets and liabilities of Jordan School District, Utah’s largest school district, with more than $1 billion in assets.

-- Matt has successfully represented executives and CEO’s of Fortune 500 companies in cases tried to verdicts before the Utah State Tax Commission and Utah Third District Court on numerous tax liability disputes.
-He has also represented individuals and business owners in disputes over jurisdiction and domicile in tax disputes.
+- Matt successfully represented the CEO and Vice President of a significant Fortune 500 company in separate cases tried to verdicts before the Utah State Tax Commission and Utah Third District Court on tax liability disputes, prevailing on issues of domicile and jurisdiction.

 - US Court of Appeals for the Ninth Circuit